-The hash contained in finished messages sent by the server incorporate Sender.server; those sent by the client incorporate Sender.client.
 The value handshake_messages includes all handshake messages starting at client hello up to, but not including, this finished message.
 This may be different from handshake_messages in Section 7.4.8 because it would include the certificate verify message (if sent).
-Also, the handshake_messages for the finished message sent by the client will be different from that for the finished message sent by the server, because the one which is sent second will include the prior one.
+Also, the handshake_messages for the finished message sent by the client will be different from that for the finished message sent by the server, because the one that is sent second will include the prior one.

-Note: Change cipher spec messages, alerts and any other record types are not handshake messages and are not included in the hash computations.
+Note: Change cipher spec messages, alerts, and any other record types are not handshake messages and are not included in the hash computations.
 Also, Hello Request messages are omitted from handshake hashes.

-8. Cryptographic computations
+8. Cryptographic Computations